 - Even under the best of intentions, matcha companies cannot accurately define what “ceremonial grade” means and will just apply their own subjective standards.

-Ultimately, what you need is a framework to independently assess matcha quality.
+But knowing that alone is unhelpful.
+What you need is a framework to independently assess matcha quality.
 Then you can decide if a matcha product on offer is worth its asking price.
-We published this culinary vs ceremonial grade matcha article to demystify some of those quality factors and equip you with the knowledge to judge for yourself.
+The purpose of this article to demystify some of those quality factors and equip you with the knowledge to judge for yourself.

-Find meaning behind culinary vs ceremonial grade matcha
+Find meaning behind ceremonial grade matcha and culinary grade matcha

 What “ceremonial grade” and “culinary grade” means to Naoki Matcha